jacek-kozakowski/springboot-hotel-management/README.md

 # 🏨 Hotel Reservation System

 A comprehensive **Spring Boot-based backend** for a hotel reservation system with **JWT authentication**, **email verification**, and **role-based access control**.
 This project is primarily intended to **showcase backend development skills** – including secure authentication, RESTful API design, and integration with a relational database.
-The main goal of this project is to showcase my skills in building a robust Spring Boot application.

 To demonstrate and test the backend functionality, a simple **React-based frontend** is included for **presentation purposes only**.
 The frontend is **not production-ready** and **does not reflect my frontend development abilities**.